Convergence Insufficiency and Convergence Excess

 These conditions can be present at birth, acquired at an early age, or develop in later childhood and adulthood.
 We use sophisticated testing to determine the cause of your symptoms.
 We work diligently to help you and your child understand your condition, and choose the most appropriate treatment.

-ABOUT CONVERGENCE INSUFFICIENCY AND EXCESS
+ABOUT CONVERGENCE INSUFFICIENCY

 WHAT IS CONVERGENCE INSUFFICIENCY?